avila-a/Capstone-Project-ASDS/Notes and meetings/Notes on capstone project.md

 * I could report, in an Annex, **the results for GDP and productivity** even if I don't claim causality for those outputs.
 If they are consistent with the rest of the discourse it might be a good thing to report.
   * *He think this might be interesting, and this can show what further research is needed.
 Demonstrates that I am aware of the problematics and say how it would be possible to get causal effects for that (mention it in the conclusions, further research and complement with footnote and annex)*
   * I should say why I did not did it and what are the main and strong confounding factors behind that figure (many + Retrofitting plan)

+* Remember to THANK to
+  * MASC and the one that send me the code,
+  * LAURA HOSPIDO
+  * MI TUTOR + MI PRE TUTOR (sigue siendo anonimo?)
+  * Julia